turtle7373/cs330projectcode/README.md

 in that file have Main-Class: (which ever part is being made into jar) (with 2 enters after)

-so example it will look like this Main-Class: part1 (2 enter lines part)
+so example it will look like this Main-Class: part1 (2 enter lines)

 so after u have the manifest.txt with stuff in it use the